23W-GBAC/Anukuga/automation.md

 ## Usage

-To use the Local Health News app, follow these steps:
+To dynamically load the Local Health News app with latest news, follow these steps:

 1. Clone the GitHub repository to your local machine.
-2. Install the required dependencies using `pip install -r requirements.txt`.
+2. Install the required dependencies using `pip install -r requirements.txt`
+3. Remove or comment out the following lines of code from app.py:
+`from flask_frozen import Freezer`
+`freezer = Freezer(app)`
+`freezer.freeze()`
-3. Run the Flask app using `python app.py`.
+4. Run the Flask app using `python app.py`
-4. Access the app in your web browser at `http://127.0.0.1:5000/`.
+5. Access the app in your web browser at `http://127.0.0.1:5000/`

 ## Technologies Used